 When the ISBUs arrive on site, they are crane-lifted one by one onto the foundation, hooked into place, and welded down to marry them completely to the foundation.
 These heavy-gauge steel shipping containers are so strong—each is designed to carry 57,000 pounds—that they need only be fastened at the corners to hold fast, much as they would be on a ship.
 Attaching them to embedded steel reinforcements and welding them in place ensures they will be immovable.

 Once secured, adjacent units are welded to each other above and below.
 “Once they’re all welded together at top and bottom,” explains structural engineer Steve Armstrong, “you have, in effect, a big steel box.”
-The result is a single, immensely strong structure that goes up in almost no time at all.
+The resulting design is a single, immensely strong structure that goes up in almost no time at all.

 Locklair points to the Charleston installation as an example of the speed with which the base for shipping container homes can be completed.
 “The installation of all four containers took place in a two- to three-hour time period,” he says.
 “After that we basically had a structure without a roof.”